 Research division Psychotic disorders

-The division of psychotic disorders is interested in the neurobiological, functional and genetic correlates of psychotic disorders and prodromal states as well as in the investigation of pharmacological and psychotherapeutic treatment options.
+The division of psychotic disorders is interested in the social, psychological and genetic correlates of psychotic disorders and prodromal states as well as in the investigation of pharmacological and psychotherapeutic treatment options.
 Another field of interest is to explore the subjective, interpersonal and institutional aspects in the understanding and treatment of patients diagnosed with psychoses.

 You are here:

 - Early recognition and treatment of psychotic disorders: The centre for early recognition and treatment for psychotic disorders (FeTZ) focuses the neurobiological underpinnings of the early course of psychotic illness using brain imaging, electrophysiological and neuropsychological methods.

 - The investigation of the neurobiological, functional and genetic correlates of social cognitive and interpersonal processes in patients with psychoses and their relatives, and of the efficacy of psychotherapeutic treatment approaches targeting mentalising capacity and social interaction (research group "Empathy and interpersonal processes")

 - The investigation of the efficacy of psychotherapeutic treatments for patients with psychoses: An RCT regarding the effects of manualized, Modified Psychodynamic Psychotherapy for Schizophrenia (MPP-S study) is currently conducted by group "Empathy and interpersonal processes" in cooperation with Prof. Dr. med.
 Dorothea von Haebler, International Psychoanalytic University Berlin.
 Evidence for the efficacy of art therapy in acute psychotic episodes was supported by a pilot RCT (KUSS study, in cooperation with Prof. Dr. Karin Dannecker, Berlin Weissensee School of Art).